Europe - 6 Countries

 Four Star Hotels

-Meals as indicated (two full meals per day)
+Meals as indicated

-Professional tour manager and local guides
+Professional tour director and local guides

 Porterage/Luggage handling - one bag per person